ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 In the high season it may be more difficult to find a parking spot.
 </section>
 <section class="text-block">
-Actually, there are two beaches - the small one is right next to the road and second, bigger beach, that can be reached via the stairs on the left side.
+Actually, there are two beaches: the small one is right next to the road and second, bigger beach can be reached via the stairs on the left side.
 The dunes on the bigger beach are surrounded by the fence and it is not allowed to go there.
 The beach is big, pretty and clean, but it has no WC, showers or changing rooms as almost everywhere else on Menorca, so you need to be prepared :)
 </section>